clumpytuna/foundations-of-programming-2019/materials/containers/set/sets.md

   s.erase(10);
   ```

-  We can use range-based for to iterate through set
+  We can use range-based for to iterate through set.
+You can run source [code](materials/containers/set/sets.cpp) and see that set stores elements in sorted order.
   ```
   for (int x : s) {
     cout << x << ' ';